|Quick Facts: Elevator Installers and Repairers|

 |10% (Faster than average)|

-Elevator installers and repairers often work in cramped quarters inside crawl spaces and machine rooms, and may be exposed to heights in elevator shafts.
-Repairers may be on call 24 hours a day and required to work overtime when essential equipment needs repair.
+Elevator installers and repairers often work in cramped areas inside crawl spaces and machine rooms, and they may work at heights in elevator shafts.
+Most elevator installers and repairers work full time.
+Repairers may be on call 24 hours a day or may need to work overtime.

-Nearly all elevator installers and repairers learn through an apprenticeship.
-Currently, 35 states require workers to be licensed.
+Elevator installers and repairers typically need a high school diploma or equivalent.
+Nearly all learn how to do the work through an apprenticeship.
+Most states require workers to be licensed.

 Employment of elevator installers and repairers is projected to grow 10 percent from 2018 to 2028, faster than the average for all occupations.
 New installation and maintenance of elevators and escalators in stores and residential and commercial buildings is expected to spur demand for workers.

 Explore resources for employment and wages by state and area for elevator installers and repairers.

 Compare the job duties, education, job growth, and pay of elevator installers and repairers with similar occupations.

 Learn more about elevator installers and repairers by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.